GnaspGames/Smelt/Docs/Syntax.md

 Each of these starts a new row of command blocks.

-Any text found after the initial "#" is used to generate a "row marker" (a hidden marker armorstand with the text as the CustomName).
+Any text found after the initial "#" is used to generate a "row marker" (a hidden marker entity with the text as the CustomName).

 This helps to recognise rows of command blocks in your Minecraft map.